What is Tawarruq Contract or Reverse Murabaha?

 Areas of Application:

-- Both Tawarruq and Enah are used to provide short-term working capital financing, and short-term personal finance.
+Tawarruq Contract or Reverse Murabaha is used to provide short-term working capital financing, and short-term personal finance.
+Along with enah, both are used in structuring credit cards (tawarruq credit card).

 Time Gap between Transactions: